annapapitto/annapapitto.github.io/index.md

 <h2>Software Engineer</h2>

 <p>
-I'm thrilled to be joining the "git on borg" team at Google soon!
+I'm thrilled to have joined the "git-on-borg" team at Google in May 2022!
 </p>

 <p>